slow periods in busienss

 • Better ability to meet operating expenses and payroll

-The practice of invoice factoring is centuries old and has played an important role as a means of business finance.
-Any organization, of any size, that provides goods or services to other businesses, government agencies, e-commerce selling platforms or other commercial organizations on payment terms may be able to factor receivables in order to improve cash flow and unlock working capital.
+The practice of invoice factoring is centuries old and has played an important role in business finance.
+Any organization of any size that provides goods or services to other businesses, government agencies, retailers, or other commercial organizations on payment terms may be able to factor receivables to improve cash flow and unlock working capital.

 What type of businesses factor invoices?